DerenB/DerenB/README.md

 - 🔭 I’m currently working on web development.
 - 🤝 Next I plan on creating a website using the MERN stack.
 - 🌱 In the future, I want to learn about dotnet Maui.
-- ⚡ For fun I'd like to learn more about digital art and Unity game development.
+- ⚡ For fun I'd like to learn more about digital art and Unity game development

 <br>